michaelloughnane/bitcamp-devops-2-course/responses/16_add-step.md

 Let's see if you can use this action on your own.

-**If you'd like a hint, submit a comment on this pull request with the word "hint".**
+**If you're unsure of how to do it, submit a comment on this pull request with the word "hint" for the solution.
+Try it first though!**
 <br/><br/>

 ### Here's some tips to get you going: